Originally published: February 2025

 While these upgrades may involve a larger initial investment, they can help future-proof the property and make a substantial difference in meeting EPC requirements.

-The Government plan includes a Warm Homes: Local Grant to help private landlords fund EPC upgrades.
-This grant will begin delivery in 2025 to English private landlords who have tenants on low incomes or properties rated EPC D to G.
+Part of the Warm Homes funding framework includes the Warm Homes: Local Grant, which is designed to help private landlords fund EPC upgrades in specific circumstances.
+This grant began delivery in 2025 and is available to English private landlords who have tenants on low incomes or properties rated EPC D to G.

 However, to qualify for these grants, properties must meet specific conditions:

-A limited amount of funding is available for local authorities, and only certain areas in England will receive funding for this grant.
-You need to find out which areas are eligible for funding and guide landlords to access this funding.
+A limited amount of funding is available to local authorities, and only certain areas in England will receive funding through this grant.

 Hit the banner below to learn more 👇